OpenGammaProject/Open-Gamma-Detector/hardware/README.md

 However, it's helpful when setting the correct threshold voltage, because as soon as you decrease it too low and completely get into the noise floor, the LED will visibly light up.

-On top of that, since it's not connected to the microcontroller in any way, it's a nice backup for when the device crashes and/or the count rates get so high that it's completely saturating otherwise.
-So if you see the LED visible light up and you're sure it's not random noise or something else with the settings or temperature, you might be in real danger.
+On top of that, since it's not connected to the microcontroller in any way, it's a nice backup for when the device crashes and/or the count rates get so high that it's completely saturating otherwise. **The detector will display ZERO counts per second when it saturates at very high count rates: the count rate will actually gradually go down to zero the higher and higher your ACTUAL (real) count rate is.** So if the device displays 0.0 cps, but the LED is lit up brightly, you either have a light leak or you should run for your own safety.

 ## 3D Printed Case